HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## How to add delay/pause to the execution of Powershell script
+## How to Add Delay/Pause to the Execution of Powershell Script

 To sleep a PowerShell script for 5 seconds, you can run the following command